About our Siblings DNA Test

 What about Testing the Parents?

-Genetic Testing Laboratories always recommend a sibling test as a second option in cases where out clients are unable to provide us with DNA samples from the alleged mother or father.
+Genetic Technologies Limited always recommend a sibling test as a second option in cases where out clients are unable to provide us with DNA samples from the alleged mother or father.

 Although the results of a sibling test will not be as conclusive as a paternity or maternity test, they can still provide very accurate results and help find definitive closure.
 To increase the accuracy of a sibling test, try providing GTL with a sample from any of the known parents.
 It would also help us to know which parent you are certain you share, if any.